Innlandet-Fylkesarkiv/file-converter/README.md

 - Merging files
   	- Merging large amounts of files has some bugs and results may vary.
 - Compressed files
-  	- Zip is the most tested format, seems stable, but it is best to double check
+  	- Zip is the only tested format, but .tar .gz .7z and .rar is also supported in the current version.
+It seems stable, but it is best to double check results.
 - PDF to image
   	- Documentation may say that conversion failed even though it was done successfully.
 Please double check results.